aes5001/5GIIK-testbed/README.md

 ### SRS LTE installation on ubuntu

-You should install low latency kernel on Ubuntu 18.04 as a base image for srsLTE eNB.
+You should install a low latency kernel on Ubuntu 18.04 as a base image for srsLTE eNB.

 ```
 sudo apt-get install linux-image-lowlatency linux-headers-lowlatency
 ```

-For the case of srsLTE, we installed the required package from 5G-EmPOWER repository which is a cstomized version of srsLTE that is compatible with EmPOWER-Agent.
-EmPOWER-Agent acts as a mediator between the eNB and 5G-EmPOWER controller that is and SDN controller for RAN domain.
-First of all, you should install some dependencies on your instance.
+For the case of srsLTE, we installed the required package from 5G-EmPOWER repository which is a customized version of srsLTE that is compatible with EmPOWER-Agent.
+EmPOWER-Agent acts as a mediator between the eNB and 5G-EmPOWER controller that is an SDN controller for the RAN domain.
+First of all, you should install some dependencies in your instance.

 ```
 sudo apt-get install cmake git libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libsctp-dev libuhd-dev
 ```

-Then, clone EmPOWER repository for srsLTE eNB and then excute the following commands one after another.
+Then, clone EmPOWER repository for srsLTE eNB and then execute the following commands one after another.

 ```
 sudo apt-get update